The Hunt for Carson Wentz and Father’s Day Books

 I don’t know if Carson Wentz is going to be a good player or not.
 It’s more likely than not he’ll have a successful career, but as Bill Parcells has said about 1,600 players in his life, they don’t sell insurance for that stuff.

-I don’t believe Eli Manning’s ever been hunting for Himalayan Tahr (a wild goat) and Chamois (a goat-antelope species) and red deer in New Zealand, though.
+I don’t believe Eli Manning’s ever been hunting for Himalayan tahr (similar to a wild goat) and chamois (a goat-antelope species) and red deer in New Zealand, though.
 And that’s one of the things that’s got Wentz particularly excited these days.
 “I went with my brother to New Zealand for a week [in late March], on what I know would be a bucket-list hunt for so many hunters,” Wentz told me.
 “It’s probably the most exhilarating hunt I’ve been on.
-I got my Tahr with a bow from about 40 yards, and boy, that was rewarding.
+I got my tahr with a bow from about 40 yards, and boy, that was rewarding.
 It’s addicting.”

 Pause.
 “God willing, playing in the Super Bowl one day, and making that pass like you say, would be a blessing—that’s what I’m working for right now,” Wentz said.

-This is my annual Fathers Day Book Column.
-Every year, I urge those with dads or significant male others to buy those of the fatherly persuasion a book for Fathers Day instead of struggling to buy something (Starbucks card, fifth of whisky, tie) that he’ll use … but is it really imaginative or does it speak to him?
+This is my annual Father’s Day book column.
+Every year I urge those with dads or significant male others to buy those of the fatherly persuasion a book for Father’s Day instead of struggling to find something (Starbucks card, fifth of whisky, tie) that he’ll use … but is it really imaginative or does it speak to him?
 I’m a little nutty about this.
 We (and I include me) spend too much time with gazes locked onto smartphone screens and not enough time doing what we learned to do and loved to do at younger ages.
 Reading is fun.
 And there are so many good books out there.
 I’m hoping you choose one of the six I highlight—led by a fast read I just couldn’t put down, “The Phenomenon,” about the very strange life and times and yips of former big-league pitcher and outfielder Rick Ankiel—and get it for some dad close to you this summer.

 Lots more this week: